 Parents might be concerned about how their kids will handle going back to school, and Carranza noted that schools will integrate social-emotional learning and “trauma-informed care” into instruction and prioritize providing students with mental health support.
 We will share more details on these plans as they become available.

 Bookmark this page on your browser to check back for more information as the summer progresses.
 The DOE will also host a series of Family & Student Information Sessions, Carranza’s document says, to answer any questions you might have.
-You can follow NYMetroParents for school updates as well, and subscribe to our daily newsletter for a dose of summer fun inspiration every day that will help get you through the summer.
+You can follow Staten Island Parent for school updates as well, and subscribe to our newsletter.
 This school year will be an unprecedented one, but we’re here to help you figure out the best decisions for your family.